kfoxIsProgrammer/Sysc3110_Risk/README.md

 Class Cohesion isn't the best.
 RiskModel still has the map in it's components, while the map holds the same data.

+Make sure that the maps folder is in the same directory as the jar

 __Roadmap:__

 The next goal for our game is to introduce the playable Deploy and Fortify phases.